 - 1. The applicable job description, as may be amended from time to time, together with any statements of the administrator's plan for professional development, if applicable; - 2.
-The administrative evaluation form completed in accordance with the provisions of this Article; - 3.
-Any materials or statements, including a self-evaluation, submitted by the administrator in accordance with the provisions of this Article; and - 4.
-Materials contained in the administrator's Official Personnel File.
+The administrator's Bi-Annual Report to Administrative Area Supervisor (Appendix C) completed in accordance with the provisions of this Article; - 3.
+The APA Annual Performance Narrative Form (Appendix D); and, - 4.
+Materials contained in the administrator's Official Personnel File, including prior evaluations, and Appendices. - 5.
+Such other materials either the administrator or the evaluator believes are relevant to the performance of the administrator since the last Performance Narrative or annual evaluation.